tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 * Create a new patron authentication service
 * Configure an existing patron authentication service
 * Run a self-test on a patron authentication service (using the test username and password configured for that service).
-* Associate a patron authentication service with a library, possibly adding a patron restriction
+* Associate a patron authentication service with a library, possibly configuring a patron restriction as you do so
 * Modify or remove the patron restriction on a library+patron authentication service
 * Disassociate a patron authentication service from a library
 * Delete a patron authentication service not used by any libraries